kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-27-fata-morgana-part-one.md

 "What?"
 "That’s what he used to say, this guy.
 He said it’s watered down."
 I know what he means, and it hits me.
-"My Mum always said I’m searching for something", I find myself stumbling, the words jangling out my mouth, and with this he laughs, eyes all jackal, clasping his knees and coughing up smoke.
+"My Mum always said I’m searching for something," I find myself stumbling, the words jangling out my mouth, and with this he laughs, eyes all jackal, clasping his knees and coughing up smoke.
 "Your Mum?" he finally asks, spluttering, eyes teasing me.
 "Yeah," I say, defiant.
 His head is tilted down, he’s gazing up from that, looking up at me, head tilted to one side like a canine.